-Top Construction Companies Melbourne How to Choose Right
+Top Construction Companies in Melbourne: How to Choose the Right One

 Planning a custom home or major build in Melbourne?
 The hardest part isn’t finding a builder, it's choosing the right one.
 This guide cuts through the noise so you can compare apples with apples: costs, timelines, proof, and fit.
 And because this is written for BG Construction clients, you’ll see real local examples and a practical checklist mindset.
 If you’ve been searching for construction companies in Melbourne, here’s a grounded way to make a confident choice.